iProov/ios/README.md

 ## 🚀 Get started

 Before being able to launch iProov on iOS, you need to have a token to iProov against.
 This can either be a **verify** token (for login), an **enrol** token (for initial registration), or an **ID match** token (for matching against a scanned ID document image).

+In a production app, you normally would want to obtain the token via a server-to-server back-end call.
+For the purposes of on-device demos/testing, we provide Swift/Alamofire sample code for obtaining tokens via from both [API v2](https://github.com/iProov/ios/blob/nextgen/Sample%20Code/APIV2Client.swift) or the new [Orchestration API](https://github.com/iProov/ios/blob/nextgen/Sample%20Code/OrchestrationAPIClient.swift).

 > **⬆️ UPGRADING NOTICE:** This is a significant change from pre-v7 SDK where the SDK could be passed an API key and then obtain the token for you automatically.
 This functionality is no longer part of the SDK; in production cases the SDK will be passed the token obtained from a back-end API call, for testing purposes you can use the code below.